kizniche/Mycodo/README.md

 <a name="history"></a>
 ## History

-Mycodo originated from a small project to regulate the temperature and humidity of a growth chamber used for cultivating gourmet mushrooms.
-At that time (2010), the system was comprised of an ATMega that was interfaced to a network-connected computer running linux.
-When the Raspberry Pi was introduced in 2012, I decided to port my code from the ATMega and my linux computer to this one compact device.
+Mycodo started as a small project desgined to regulate the temperature and humidity of a growth chamber used for cultivating gourmet mushrooms.
+It has since developed into a feature-rich system that has been used by mushroom-growers as well as for other purposes, including growing plants and aging cheeses.

+With its inception in 2010, the first system was comprised of an ATMega interfaced to a network-connected computer running linux.
 My first relay bank consisted of 4 relays, controlling a heater, humidifier, circulatory fan, and HEPA-filtered exhaust fan.

-I've since upgraded to a new set of hardware that support 8 individually-switchable 120-volt AC outlets, however the latest software (v3.5) aims to support as many sensors and relays that can be connected.
-Additionally, the current software skeleton supports the ability to efficiently add support for new sensors (sensor-testers wanted!).
+When the Raspberry Pi was introduced in 2012, I decided to port the code from the ATMega and my linux computer to the Pi.
+I've since upgraded to a new set of hardware that support 8 individually-switchable 120-volt AC outlets, however the latest software (v3.5) aims to support as many sensors and relays as can be connected.
+Additionally, the current software skeleton supports the ability to efficiently add support for new sensors.
+If you have a sensor you would like to see incorporated, let me know and you can become a beta-tester for a new sensor.

 <a name="feat"></a>
 ## Features